Young people remember

 Encounters between bi- and multilateral groups at authentic sites of National Socialist persecution allow participants to learn about history while relating it to present times in an intercultural setting and in a specific, sustainable way.
 These encounters are characterized by different perspectives and approaches that provide for their special quality.
 However, they also represent a particular challenge for the young people involved and the instructors from the formal and non-formal education sector who are working with them.
 The call for applications for the international exchange of expertise aims firstly to foster an exchange regarding the existing offers of the memorials and historical learning sites for international groups of young people.
 The second objective is to develop ideas for international workshops over multiple days which provide offers and help develop additional concepts for international youth encounters at memorials and historical sites.
 We want to encourage instructors and disseminators from non-formal educational settings as well as teachers and student teachers to make increased use of international encounters at sites where historical experiences took place in the course of their professional activities, and we aim to support them in this with further training.

 Activities eligible for funding include preparing an idea and/or conducting bi- and multilateral workshops over multiple days to provide offers and develop concepts for international youth encounters at memorials or sites where historical experiences took place.
-These are to be tailored to the respective target group, including students who are studying to work as teachers or in the areas of education or social work, for student teachers who are working in the education system, or for teachers who completed their practical training eight years ago at most.
+These are to be tailored to the respective target group, including students who are studying to work as teachers or in the areas of education or social work and student teachers.

 3. Digital provision formats